Frank J. Waters '32, a prominent civic leader and attorney, passed away in 1999 bequeathing a total of $200,000 to the law school for student support.

 Frank Waters' final bequest was evidence of his long commitment to his alma mater, his dedication to careful planning, and his concern for others.
 His gift endows two scholarship funds, the Frank J. Waters, Sr. and Ida Waters Fund and the Samuel P. Kraemer and Edna Kraemer Dunlap Fund.

-Waters’ generosity will help Southwestern achieve its mission and provide support for its students.
-Friends and alumni interested in providing for Southwestern through planned giving are invited to contact Southwestern’s Development Office.
+Waters' generosity will help Southwestern achieve its mission and provide support for its students.
+Friends and alumni interested in providing for Southwestern through planned giving are invited to contact Southwestern's Institutional Advancement Office.